otmohamedpccc/CIS-106-/Final Project /Deliverables/Deliverable2.md

 ## What is Minecraft
 * What is Minecraft - Minecraft is a single/multiplayer sandbox that challenges players to survive, build, and, defeat mobs(enemies) using the natural resources around the minecraft world.
 Each time a new world is created, a new seed is generated, meaning every Minecraft world is totally unique.

+* There are multiple versions of Minecraft, like java edition for computers, mobile editon for phones and mobile devices, and bedrock edition which is seen on consoles.
+For this build we are using the java edition as it enables us to create the private server we want.